Capture the message

 Repeat buyers move to app and web ordering.

-Bring real customer examples into the demo so you can see Porosi against your actual products, accounts and staff workflow.
 Use message orders that contain real shorthand, screenshots and missing details so the review process is tested honestly.

 Use recent WhatsApp orders from active customers.